python-metar/python-metar/README.md

     git clone https://github.com/phobson/python-metar.git
     cd python-metar
-    source activate metar33 # omit `source` on Windows pip install -e .
+    source activate metar33 # omit `source` on Windows

+The standard pip command to install would be:

+    pip install .

+However, if you're gonna modify the source code (for whatever reason), pass in the `-e` flag.
+That way, you can just restart your python interpreter after altering the source to test your changes.

+    pip install -e .

 There's a small, annoyingly slow test suite that can be run by saying